 Established in 1947, we are a chapter of Audubon Of Florida and the National Audubon Society.
-The Tropical Audubon Society is a non-profit, 501(c) (3) tax-exempt organization.
-Our headquarters, the Doc Thomas House, is a Dade County Historic site.
-It occupies three sub-tropical acres of native habitat in South Miami at 5530 Sunset Drive, about a block east of Red Road.
+Tropical Audubon Society is a non-profit, 501(c) (3) tax-exempt organization.
+Our Doc Thomas House headquarters is a Dade County Historic landmark that sits on three sub-tropical acres of native habitat known as The Steinberg Nature Center in the urban heart of South Miami.

 Tropical Audubon Society endeavors to conserve and restore natural South Florida ecosystems, focusing on birds, other wildlife and their habitats through advocacy and education for the benefit of biological diversity and humanity itself.

 Doc Thomas House

 The rustic and charming Doc Thomas House sits in stark contrast to the bustling downtown South Miami corridor in which it is tucked.
 Presiding over nearly three wooded acres along Sunset Drive, its near-native setting boasts some of the only Dade County pines remaining in the neighborhood known as the High Pines.
 Built in 1932 at a cost of $4,500 and utilized today as a working museum, the house’s wide front porch, original wood sash windows, applied wood cornices and other detailed woodwork distinguish it from the otherwise largely concrete-block homes and commercial construction that surrounds it.

 Tropical Audubon Society is a subchapter of Florida Audubon and National Audubon.
 The storied name we share belongs to the great American woodsman, ornithologist and naturalist John James Audubon, who lived from 1785 until 1851.
 His famous forays into the wilderness produced a trove of incomparable drawings and paintings of birds in their preferred habitats.
 Indeed, 21st-century artists are still measured by the supreme artistic standards set by Audubon in the 19th century.